longnghiem/integrify-students/README.md

 * Users can:
   - View all students on Home page.
+  - Sign up with username and password.
+  - Log in and log out.
-  - Add new student and delete student.
+  - Add new student and delete student while logging in.
-  - Add new comment on each student's displaying page.
+  - Add new comment on each student's displaying page while logging in.
 * MongoDB is used for storing all students' data.

 # Languages used